Office of the President

 - Constructing the Truck Driver Training Center, the first new building on campus in 29 years.

 - Adding 300 parking spaces much closer to the main campus, an ADA-only parking lot near the technology center main entrance, and the repaving of the entire east campus lot.

 - Opening the first day- and evening-class satellite center in IVCC’s 94-year history, Ottawa Center.
 The center has served over 6,000 students.

 - Record-breaking enrollment.
 By 2010, IVCC was serving 8,361 credit students and 3,818 non-credit students.

 - Recruiting the district’s top students.
 Over the last eight years, IVCC has attracted 38 valedictorians, 25 salutatorians and 13 students in the top two percent of their class

-- Leading an endowment campaign in order to assist motivated students with unmet financial needs.
+- Leading a $700,000 endowment campaign in order to assist motivated students with unmet financial needs.

 IVCC continues to prepare students for solid futures and the ever-changing needs of area employers.